-Whether the sampling asked for a fasting or not, it is recommended to have a small bite after the blood test.
-No matter if it is a muffin or a tender bar, it is better to accompany it with water.
+Whether the sampling requires fasting or not, it is recommended to have a small bite after the blood test.
+No matter if it is a muffin or a tender bar, it is also a good idea to have water with it.

 It is possible that a bruise forms after the blood sampling, it is a completely normal reaction.
 You do not have to worry.
 Applying pressure on the sting after the sampling reduces the risk of bruises.

 If you are prone to reflex syncopes (pressure drops), we recommend to sit or lie down after the samples are taken.
 This makes you avoid drops and it accelerates recuperation.